izivkov/DynamicResourceTranslator/README.md

 - Dynamically translates default string resources at runtime.
 - Eliminates the need for multiple language-specific `strings.xml` files, while respecting existing ones.
-- Works with all languages.
 - Preserves and used existing language specific resources.
 - Supports fine-tuned translations when automatic translations are insufficient.
 - Allows multiple language translations on the same page.
 - Provides a pluggable translation engine architecture.
-- Lightweight and easy to integrate.

 ## How It Works